2025 OFC Futsal Men's Champions League

 The 2025 OFC Futsal Men's Champions League is the third edition of the OFC Futsal Champions League, and it is held from 16 to 23 November 2025.

-AS PTT are the defending champions.
+AS PTT were the defending champions, but were eliminated after finishing in the 3rd place on the group stage.
+Mataks FC later won their first title after defeating Waikato Rapids in the final on 7–8 penalties after 4–4 draw.